Home » YouTube Marketing » How to Make Vlogs on YouTube: Tips & Strategies

 Supplemental

 Supplemental videos are a part of your regular content.
 These videos also help build a strong community of subscribers, with a simple shot appearing before your main video starts or towards the end of it.
-It could be a simple greeting or a call-to-action to reach out to them personally.
+It could be a simple greeting or a call to action to reach out to them personally.

 Responding to comments